Gyrobot/Gcode-Filament-Mixer/README.md

 ##What This Script Does.

-It takes a standard Gcode file that is currently produced for multiple extrusion (dual etc.) and search for the extruder change "T" codes.
-Once found, replace it's respective "E" values with a recalculated "A" and "B" value based upon the mix percentages required.
+It takes a standard Gcode file that is currently produced for multiple extrusion (dual etc.) and searches for the extruder change "T" codes.
+Once found, it replace the respective "E" values with a recalculated "A" and "B" value based upon the mix percentages required.
 NOTE: "A" and "B" are just labels for the purpose of this write-up, the actual labels in the Gcode could be anything defined by a proposed change to the standards.

 ##Workflow